Josh Scalisi

 Operating system

-I perform minimal installations of Fedora (e.g., no desktop environment) using the Fedora Everything installer.
-Afterward, I run an idempotent system configuration script I wrote named configure, which I run daily.
+I use the Fedora Everything installer to perform minimal installations of Fedora that exclude a desktop environment and other GUI software.
+Afterward, I configure my system and install packages using an idempotent system configuration script I wrote named configure, which I run daily.

 Display manager